Appdynamics/websphere-message-broker-extension/README.md

 1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met

+2. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 8` to build the extension artifact from source.
+You can check the java version used in maven using command `mvn -v` or `mvn --version`.
+If your maven is using some other java version then please download java 8 for your platform and set JAVA_HOME parameter before starting maven.

-2. If this extension is configured for *Client* transport type (more on that later), please make sure the MQ's host and port is accessible.
+3. If this extension is configured for *Client* transport type (more on that later), please make sure the MQ's host and port is accessible.

-3. If this extension is configured for *Bindings* transport type (more on that later), admin level credentials to the queue manager would be needed.
+4. If this extension is configured for *Bindings* transport type (more on that later), admin level credentials to the queue manager would be needed.
 If the hosting OS for IBM MQ is Windows, Windows user credentials will be needed.

 ### Dependencies